SIBI-MS/ChatBot-LangChain-HuggingFace-Chainlit/README.md

 ## Overview

-G-BOT is an advanced chatbot created using the Langchain framework, powered by the cutting-edge Hugging Face model tiiuae/falcon-7b-instruct.
-This chatbot aims to provide intuitive and engaging conversations on a wide range of topics, enhancing user interaction and experience.
-With the integration of Chainlit for UI, G-BOT offers a seamless interface for users to interact with.
+G-BOT is a chatbot created using the Langchain framework, powered by the cutting-edge Hugging Face model tiiuae/falcon-7b-instruct.
+This chatbot aims to provide conversations on a wide range of topics, enhancing user interaction and experience.
+With the integration of Chainlit for UI, G-BOT offers a good interface for users to interact with.
 ## Features
 - **Hugging Face Model**: Utilizes the tiiuae/falcon-7b-instruct model for natural language understanding and generation.
 - **Langchain Framework**: Provides a robust architecture for building conversational AI systems.